katrinasuherman/HealthyRecipeAnalysis/README.md

 <!-- State whether you believe there is a column in your dataset that is NMAR.
 Explain your reasoning and any additional data you might want to obtain that could explain the missingness (thereby making it MAR).
 Make sure to explicitly use the term “NMAR.” -->

 ## NMAR Variables
 In our data, the missingness of the `review` column is NMAR.
-This makes sense because individuals who do not have strong opinions about a recipe are less likely to submit a rating.
-On the other hand, individuals with stronger reactions, whether positive or negative, are more motivated to share their feedback.
-For example, if someone tries a recipe and had a poor experience, they would be more inclined to leave a bad rating.

-However, if we were to add new ....
+- **Explanation for NMAR**: Missingness in the `'review'` column might depend on the specific content or experience associated with a recipe, which is not directly observable in the dataset.
+For example, users might only leave reviews if they had an exceptional (positive or negative) experience, while those with neutral or lackluster experiences might be less likely to contribute a review.
+This suggests that the missingness is related to unobserved factors (such as user satisfaction) that are not included in the dataset.

+- **Additional Data for Making it MAR**: To make the missingness **Missing At Random (MAR)**, we could collect data that explains why certain users choose not to leave reviews.
+For instance:
+  - Feedback submission habits of users (e.g., whether they tend to leave reviews for other recipes).
+  - Time spent on the recipe page or step completion rate, indicating the user’s level of engagement.

+By gathering this additional data, we could link the missingness to observable variables, thereby making the missingness MAR instead of NMAR.
 ## Missingness Dependency
 <!-- Present and interpret the results of your missingness permutation tests with respect to your data and question.
 Embed a plotly plot related to your missingness exploration; ideas include:
 • The distribution of column Y when column X is missing and the distribution of column Y when column X is not missing, as was done in Lecture 8.